Welcome! We are going to set off on a journey to understand each commandment of the salvation covenant.

 In Jeremiah 5:6 the reason is given: “…because they rebel so often and they become more and more unfaithful.”

 The more obedient we are the more faithful we become.
 The more we rebel against His word the more unfaithful we become.

 They refuse to take correction and they do not know the way of the Lord because they lack faith.
 Simply put they do not trust in God or His word even though they might believe He exists.

 It can be hard for us to comprehend that God knows what brings us joy and fulfillment more than we know what will bring us joy and fulfillment especially inside of the understanding that we are to “deny ourselves.”
-However, this is exactly what we are called to do and must do and it takes quite a measure of faith to accomplish this.
+However, this is exactly what we are called to do and must do and it takes quite the measure of faith to accomplish this.